What is Section 80U

 Deduction Limit Under Section 80U

-Person with Disability: If a person is suffering from at least 40% disability, he/she can claim a tax deduction upto Rs.75,000 on the taxable income under section 80U.
+Person with Disability: If a person is suffering from at least 40% disability, he/she can claim a tax deduction of up to Rs.75,000 on the taxable income under section 80U.

 |Type of Disability||Deduction Limit Under Section 80U|